 Is that casual gamers or intense, hardcore gamers you're talking about?

 Both.
 I think casual and hardcore gamers will all benefit from my sites.
 The whole point is to match like-minded singles, whether they like playing cards once a week or video games two hours a day.
 As long as they have something in common, I'd hope that my sites will help bring them together.

+Fair enough.
 Are you aware of any succes stories so far?
-Proposals or pregnancies... anything?
+Proposals or pregnancies, or anything?

 Yeah, Date a Gamer has some really exciting relationships brewing at the moment.
-Rumor has it that there might even be a proposal in the cards.
-I appreciate that not everyone wants to publicize their personal lives, but I'd love to share their news with the world.
+Rumour has it that there might even be a proposal on the cards.
+I appreciate that not everyone wants to publicise their personal lives, but I'd love to share their news with the world.
 I've offered to pay for their honeymoon if they let us come to the wedding, so I'm holding out for that at the moment.

 Follow Henry on Twitter: @Henry_Langston

-All this talk of gaming getting you excited?
-Check these out, nerd:
+Is all this talk of gaming getting you excited?
+Check these out: